With Stocks at Fresh Highs, Investors' Portfolios Look Alike

 A list of the market's most crowded trades includes Mastercard Inc., Microsoft Corp., Amazon.com Inc., Abbott Laboratories and PayPal Holdings Inc., according to analysts at Bernstein, who tracked institutional ownership, price momentum, earnings forecasts and valuations.

-The overlap in the top 50 stocks holdings between mutual funds and hedge funds -- two types of investors whose styles typically differ -- now stands at near-record levels, a study by Bank of America Merrill Lynch found.
+The overlap in the top 50 stockholdings between mutual funds and hedge funds -- two types of investors whose styles typically differ -- now stands at near-record levels, a study by Bank of America Merrill Lynch found.

 Investors are drawn to stocks that have performed well and risen fast.
-Shares that notched the fastest gains last year are valued nearly 25% higher than normally relative to their next 12 months of earnings, Bank of America's study showed.
+Shares that notched the fastest gains last year are valued nearly 25% higher, compared with their next 12 months of earnings, Bank of America's study showed.
 Big movers include Chipotle Mexican Grill Inc., Starbucks Corp. and VeriSign Inc.

+Meanwhile, Alphabet's stock soared after the company reported that revenue rose 19% over the same period last year.

-Big surges, like Google's 9.6% gain on Friday, can make those companies even more appealing to trend-following investors, further concentrating them in a relatively small group of stocks, analysts said.
+Big surges, like Alphabet's 9.6% gain on Friday, can make those companies even more appealing to trend-following investors, further concentrating them in a relatively small group of stocks, analysts said.

+At the same time, few are willing to risk going against the crowd.
+Stocks that are comparatively cheap have attracted little interest, according to Bank of America's research.

 "This huge world of investible assets has shrunk down to a small cohort, " said Savita Subramanian, equity and quantitative strategist at Bank of America Merrill Lynch.
 "We're all in this echo chamber where everyone goes to the same dinners and drinks the same Kool-Aid."

-This week investors are awaiting a spate of key economic reports, including data on consumer spending, manufacturing and Friday's nonfarm-payroll report, which investors will be gleaning for information on how the U.S. economy fared in July.
+This week investors are awaiting a spate of key economic reports, including data on consumer spending, manufacturing and Friday's nonfarm-payroll report, which investors will be using to glean information on how the U.S. economy fared in July.

-While most believe the Federal Reserve will deliver a 25 basis-point rate cut at its meeting on Wednesday, strong economic data could challenge projections for how much the central bank will ease monetary policy during the rest of the year, a potential obstacle for the market's rally.
+While most believe the Federal Reserve will deliver a 0.25 percentage-point rate cut at its meeting on Wednesday, strong economic data could challenge projections for how much the central bank will ease monetary policy during the rest of the year, a potential obstacle for the market's rally.

 As earnings season rolls on, investors will also get a look at results from a range of companies, including Apple and Mastercard.
 These two companies are among those that have provided money managers safety in numbers.